faceyspacey/rudy/docs/respond-modules.md

 ```

 **Secondly**, the result is that we have actions namespaced with `checkout.` and paths prefixed like `'/checkout/cart'`.
 In essence a module also became a nested route!
-We could have choose to forego the path prefixing, just by not including it like this:
+We could have chosen to forego the path prefixing by not including it like this:

 ```js
 CHECKOUT: {